-All of the required supporting documents should be submitted together with the notification form, otherwise notification form would be incomplete and the notification is deemed filed only on the date when such information is completed upon the Competition Board's subsequent request for further data.
+All of the required supporting documents should be submitted together with the notification form, otherwise notification form date when such information is completed upon the Competition Board's subsequent request for further data.
 Furthermore any written request by the Competition Board for missing information and documents resets the clock and the review period starts again from day one once the responses and documents are provided.